Ride Difficulty Rating – Intermediate

 Points of Interest

-At about 16.8 km enjoy a steep descent and look up and take in the peak the breathtaking mountain view.
+At about 16.8 km enjoy a steep descent and look up and take a peak at the breathtaking foothills and mountain view.

 At the Junction 549 and 112 St W there is a vehicle pullout ideal for taking a break and soaking in the view of the rolling foothills and farmland.